MentoskaPraha/Big-Chungus-Bot/README.md

 Please check LICENSE for information about copyright, distribution rights, etc.

-When hosting the bot yourself make sure you add your the following to your `.env` file:
-`DISCORD_BOT_TOKEN="YOUR-TOKEN-HERE"`
+This software is not meant for public use, therefor instructions for hosting will not be provided.

 # Branches
-Each branch in the project is for a seperate update, the code running on the cloud is in the main branch.
+Each branch in the project is for a seperate update, the code running on the cloud is in the release branch, and the code in the main branch is the code for the update that is due to release.

 # Bot Commands
-By default each Big-Chungus-Bot comes with the following commands, however these can can be removed/customized or custom commands can be added.
+By default the Big-Chungus-Bot comes with the following commands, however these can can be removed/customized or custom commands can be added.

 - Maintenance = Commands for maintaining the bots functions (none can not be removed).